 GPM Flight Project

-The GPM Core Observatory will serve as a reference standard to a constellation of research and operational microwave sensors aimed at providing uniformly calibrated precipitation measurements around the globe every 2-4 hours for scientific research and societal applications.
-The GPM Flight Project is responsible for providing the following components:
+The GPM Core Observatory serves as a reference standard to a constellation of research and operational microwave sensors aimed at providing uniformly calibrated precipitation measurements around the globe every 2-4 hours for scientific research and societal applications.
+The GPM Flight Project was responsible for providing the following components:

 - GPM Core Observatory